Jihad-24/digital-dynamo-client/README.md

    - My website supports user authentication through email and password, as well as Google Sign-In.
 Users can create accounts, log in, and log out.

 # 2. Navigation and Routing:
    - The website uses React Router for navigation and routing.
-It defines routes for different pages, such as the home page, login page, register page, user profile, and more.
+It defines routes for different pages, such as the home page, login page, register page, add product, my cart and more.

 # 3. Password Visibility Toggle:
    - In the login and registration forms, there is an option for users to toggle the visibility of the password by clicking the eye icon, allowing them to see the password they are entering.